Login with your member password below to see your content

 Where to Stay

-Prefer a hotel?
-The nearest really good one is the lovely Hotel Bucintoro, which is a 15 minute walk away from the island.
+The nearest really good hotel is the lovely Hotel Bucintoro, which is a 15-minute walk away from the island.

 Where to Eat